 \section{Methodology}

-This section presents our approach FRoundation, for optimizing vision foundation models for face recognition.
+This section presents our approach FRoundation, for optimizing vision foundation models for FR.
 This section starts by providing details on the selected baseline foundation models, CLIP \cite{radford2021learningtransferablevisualmodels} and DINOv2 \cite{oquab2024DINOv2learningrobustvisual}.
 Then, we provide details on the adaptation mechanism used to optimize foundation models for downstream tasks.
-Finally, we conclude by describing the extension of pretrained foundation models with LoRA for face recognition.
+Finally, we conclude by describing the extension of pre-trained foundation models with LoRA for FR.